 Can You Compost in Winter?
 Yes — Here's How to Keep Your Pile Going When It's Freezing Outside

-What's actually happening in a cold compost pile: According to Michigan State University Extension, the bacterial communities in your compost shift with temperature.
+What's actually happening in a cold compost pile: The bacterial communities in your compost naturally shift with temperature.
 In summer, heat-loving thermophilic bacteria dominate.
-As temperatures drop below 68°F, they hand off to mesophilic bacteria — slower, but still working.
+As temperatures drop below 68°F, they hand off to mesophilic bacteria—slower, but still working.
 Below freezing, psychrophilic bacteria take over at a much slower pace.
-Decomposition doesn't stop.
-It just downshifts.
+This biological handoff aligns with research from the Michigan State University Extension, proving decomposition doesn't stop; it just downshifts.
 The only time it fully stops is when the pile freezes solid to its core.

 Before Winter Hits: The Fall Prep That Makes Everything Easier

-• Harvest any finished compost now.
-Make room in your bin before winter slows decomposition.
-Spread finished compost on empty garden beds — fall application lets it integrate over winter before spring planting.
+• Harvest finished compost now.
+Make room in your bin before winter slows down decomposition.
+I spread my finished compost on empty garden beds in late fall, which allows the nutrients to integrate into the soil over winter before spring planting.

-• Give the pile a final good turn.
-Mix materials, check moisture (should feel like a wrung-out sponge), and bury any surface food scraps.
-This is your last turn before spring.
+• Give the pile a final deep turn.
+Mix your materials, check the moisture (it should feel like a wrung-out sponge), and bury any surface food scraps deep in the core.
+This will be your last turn until spring.

 What Changes in Winter (And What Doesn't)